How to Create a Modern Pop Up Camper Interior: 17 Pink Ideas From Seattle, Washington

 organized outdoor gear storage

-Add magnetic strips for tools, and incorporate modular storage systems that you can adjust as your needs change.
+Add magnetic strips for tools, and infuse modular storage systems that you can adjust as your needs change.

 Maximizing Natural Light in Your Pop-up Space